Alfred-Jijo/Flashcards/README.md

 This program implements a simple flashcard quiz using the command line interface.
 Users can add flashcards with questions and answers, shuffle them, and quiz themselves.
 The flashcards are stored in a predefined set.

 ## Starting Out
-- Use the `init` when prompted for new flashcards to clear the current set fo flashcards.
+- Use the `init` command when prompted for new flashcards to clear the current set fo flashcards.

 ## How to Use